 Many families come to St. Jude thinking it’s like any other hospital, but families never receive a bill from us for treatment, travel, housing or food.

 As a large pediatric cancer research hospital, St. Jude treats more than 8,000 patients each year.

-We’ve helped push overall childhood cancer survival rates from 20% to 80%.
+St. Jude has helped push the overall childhood cancer survival rate from 20% in 1962 to 80% today.
 We won’t stop until no child dies from cancer.

 St. Jude has achieved a 94% survival rate for acute lymphoblastic leukemia (ALL).
 The survival rate for ALL was only 4% when St. Jude opened in 1962.